cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

 In this example, it makes sense that 6+7=13.
 But how does 13+245=2?
 Put simply, the object type (uint8) simply ran out of space to store the value and wrapped back around to the beginning.
-An 8-bit number is only capable of storing 2^8, or 255, unique values.
+An 8-bit number is only capable of storing 2^8, or 256, unique values.
-An operation that results in a value above that range will 'overflow' to cause the value to wrap back around to zero.
-Likewise, anything below that range will 'underflow' and wrap back around to the beginning.
+An operation that results in a value above that range will 'overflow' and cause the value to wrap back around to zero.
+Likewise, anything below that range will 'underflow' and wrap back around to the end.
 In our example, 13+245 became 258, which was too large to store in 8 bits and wrapped back around to 0 and ended up at 2.